AccelByte/extend-service-extension-go/docs/6-creating-new-endpoint.md

 After defining the service and methods in the `.proto` file, we run the protoc compiler to generate the corresponding Go code.

-Tricky Part: `base_path`

-If `base_path` is set, note that it doesn't alter the paths generated in the Swagger file.
-Your actual API paths in `google.api.http` remain unchanged.
-If you're using `base_path`, you'll need to manually adjust the `BasePath` in the `common/config.go`.
-We will explain more about this in the following chapter.

 Permission control via `permission.proto`
   Annotations for fine-grained access control: